Technical accessibility statement

 How accessible is our website?

-The site has been built using HTML5 and CSS (Cascading Style Sheets) and we are working towards full compliance with the Web Content Accessibility Guidelines (WCAG) 2.1, Level AA, using the guidelines detailed on W3.org.
+We are currently working towards full compliancy with the Web Content Accessibility Guidelines (WCAG) 2.1, Level AA.
 These guidelines explain how to make web content more accessible for people with disabilities and ensure a positive user experience for all website visitors.

-Any areas of the website that do not currently meet the new WCAG 2.1 AA standards are detailed in the non accessible content section below.
+Any areas of the website that do not currently meet the new WCAG 2.1 AA standards are detailed below.